Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

 In this work, we develop the MZLC protocol for characterizing flux crosstalk in a TC architecture.
-The method exploits residual inductive coupling between several flux-tunable elements to resolve the 0-1 transition frequencies of the probed element.
-Whereas other flux crosstalk characterization strategies use Rabi spectroscopy ~\cite{Barends2014,Barrett2023,Kosen_2024} and Ramsey sequences on a single-biased element to characterize the flux crosstalk matrix, relying on the readout fidelity of the qubit/coupler.
-MZLC has the advantage of characterizing flux crosstalk even in low readout SNR and an arbitrary idle flux bias range.
-The method requires knowledge of the dependence of the qubit/coupler spectrum on flux bias, which is routine in the bring-up of superconducting processors, making the MZLC a simple, time-efficient tool for characterizing the flux crosstalk matrix of a transmon-coupler subsystem and optimizing CZ gate operation points.
+The method exploits residual inductive coupling between several flux-tunable elements to resolve the 0--1 transition frequencies of the probed element.
+Whereas other flux crosstalk characterization strategies use Rabi spectroscopy ~\cite{Barrett2023,Kosen_2024} and Ramsey sequences on a single-biased element to characterize the flux crosstalk matrix, both rely on good readout fidelity of the qubit/coupler.
+MZLC has the advantage of characterizing flux crosstalk even in modest readout SNR and an arbitrary idle flux bias range.
+The method requires knowledge of the dependence of the qubit (coupler) spectrum on flux bias, which is routine in the bring-up of superconducting processors.
+As discussed in the supplemental material~\cite{SupMat}, its primary advantage stems from avoiding the prerequisite calibration steps for precise $\pi$ and $\pi/2$ gate operations when calibrating flux crosstalk.
+This combination makes the MZLC a simple, scalable, robust and low-overhead tool for characterizing the flux crosstalk matrix of a transmon-coupler subsystem and optimizing CZ gate operation points.
 Lastly, compared with the CZ SWAP model, the experimental result shows a nearly identical map with zero crosstalk.
 Therefore, it provides a way to create a digital twin for the TC system CZ optimization.